 "Hampton Dental is exceptional, from the service they offer to how they treat you from the moment you enter.
 They're careful, explain everything to you before beginning (costs especially), and are kind, careful and sensitive.
 It's hard to explain Dr. Rick.
 In one word, I would probably say perfectionist.
 He is.
 He's precise and meticulous, confident and efficient.
 He's the best at what he does, and he makes sure you receive the very best.
 The entire staff is so helpful and friendly.
 It's quite unique.
 Going to the dentist is uncomfortable, always will be.
 But they really endeavor to welcome and treat you well.
 Choosing Hampton Dental 5 years changed my life.
 The work they've done, the respect they've shown, the type of people they are... they've made my life better and my future more bright. - Rich W"

-Why Choose Hampton Dental Associates, SC?
+Why Choose Hampton Dental Associates

 Frequently Asked Questions